AuroraChain/paxboards/README.md

 DefaultBoard is a new Evennia base typeclass, which encapsulates all the board functionality.
 It shows up at a database level and is manageable as with any other Evennia typeclass.

-It also exposes a custom Django manager/queryset handler, allowing you to easily query which bboards are visible to a specific player from from the class.
+It also exposes a custom Django manager/queryset handler, allowing you to easily query which bboards are visible to a specific player from the class itself.

 It supports full lock handlers, with the following access keys: